Soundproof Wall Paint – Does it Work?

 1- Use of proper furniture

 Completely blocking the sound from entering your room might be impossible.
-But by using enough furniture and soundproofing materials (that can absorb the sound), you can reduce the traveling of sound to some extent.
+But by using enough furniture and soundproofing materials (that can absorb the sound), you can reduce the transmission of sound to some extent.

 For example, use a huge sofa on one of your walls and some extra furniture items (like tables, chairs, and wall cabinets) in your room to stop the bouncing of sound waves.